ckb-next/ckb-next/DAEMON.md

 - `get :lift` returns a `lift` command for the current lift height.
 - `get :snap` returns the current angle snap status.
 - `get :hwdpi`, `get :hwdpisel`, `get :hwlift`, and `get :hwsnap` return the same properties, but for the current hardware profile.
+- `get :keys` and `get :i` return the current keypress status and indicator status, respectively.
+They will indicate all currently pressed keys and all currently active indicators, like `key +enter` and `i +num`.

 Like `notify`, you must prefix your command with `@<node>` to get data printed to a node other than `notify0`.